keithalewis/math/relation.md

 __Exercise__. _Show for any relations $R\subseteq X\times Y$, $S\subseteq Y\times Z$,
 and $T\subseteq Z\times W$ that $(RS)T = R(ST)$_.

 Composition is associative.
-Relations are a _category_.
+The above shows relations are a _category_ with objects being sets and arrows being relations.

 The _transpose_, or _converse_, of the relation $R\subseteq X\times Y$
 is the relation $R' = \{(y,x):(x,y)\in R\} \subseteq Y\times X$.